Mold & Cannabis

 The best way to get rid of mold on cannabis plants in your grow room is to dispose of any moldy weed immediately, then have the area professionally treated.
 This will stop the mold growth in its tracks and save the rest of the crop.

 Because it’s never safe to smoke moldy weed, mold prevention is the best long-term solution.
 To prevent mold from growing on weed plants, follow these steps:

-Preventing mold in an outdoor crop is a little trickier, since you can’t control the weather.
+Preventing mold in an outdoor crop is a little trickier since you can’t control the weather.
 High humidity that leaves moisture on your plants could become a major problem.
-The best prevention method for outdoor grows is to adequately prune your plants for increased airflow.
+The best prevention method for outdoor growth is to adequately prune your plants for increased airflow.
 After it rains, you can give each weed plant a gentle shake to remove the water droplets.

 Treating Bud Rot